 I started my work at Generation Zero in August 2020 as a World Design intern, continued to get hired as a World Designer, and after having worked with World Design for about a year I switched to Mission Design.
 I enjoy both disciplines a lot!

 As a Mission Designer I am responsible for missions from start to finish.
 I create a Mission Design Document to detail narrative, gameplay and dependencies of the mission.
 I work as a Feature Owner for the mission, presenting it to the team and making sure that everyone working on the feature always knows what to do.
 I am the one who implements the mission, using the mission system of Avalanche's in-house game engine to set up the mission structure and script any events needed, and implement enemies.

 In my work as a World Designer my main focus was on environmental storytelling.
 I created over 70 different locations in the world, some minor scenes, and some bigger locations like farms, cities and factory areas.
 I worked in detail with telling different stories that fit with the tone and world of the already live game.
-I always try to make my locations contribute with something new and unique and feel memorable to the player.
+I also always try to make my locations contribute with something new and unique and feel memorable to the player.

 I have also continuously worked with narrative, planning and writing narrative collectables that you can find in the world.
 As a Mission Designer I also write the narrative text for the missions.

 Work is done in Avalanche's in-house game engine.

 Responsible to choose what to include in the locations I built and what narrative to convey.